Sibanye Stillwater Limited (SBSW) Stock: A Look at the Analyst Recommendations

 Deutsche Bank, on the other hand, stated in their research note that they expect to see SBSW reach a price target of $10, previously predicting the price at $12.
 The rating they have provided for SBSW stocks is “Hold” according to the report published on November 23rd, 2022.

-During the last 5 trading sessions, SBSW rose by +4.26%, which changed the moving average for the period of 200-days by -32.31% in comparison to the 20-day moving average, which settled at $8.30.
-In addition, Sibanye Stillwater Limited saw -19.09% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SBSW fell by -1.09%, which changed the moving average for the period of 200-days by -34.19% in comparison to the 20-day moving average, which settled at $8.26.
+In addition, Sibanye Stillwater Limited saw -23.08% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SBSW